FerdousNoorzai/HTML-CSS/README.md

     .yellow { border-left: 7px solid goldenrod; color: rgb(237, 237, 71); padding-left: 20px;}

-# Sample iamge of the website
+# Sample image of the website
 ![Sample of the website](<Sample of the website.png>)